eclipse-hono/hono/site/documentation/content/architecture/component-view/index.md

 ## Messaging Infrastructure

 The *Messaging Infrastructure* is not *per se* a component being developed as part of Hono.
-Instead, Hono supports Kafka and/or AMQP 1.0 based messaging infrastructure that is being developed by other open source projects.
+Instead, Hono supports Kafka, AMQP 1.0 and/or Google Pub/Sub based messaging infrastructure that is being developed by other open source projects.

 ### Kafka based Messaging Infrastructure